Voters in three deep-red states went around their elected representatives to approve Medicaid expansion at the ballot box Tuesday.

-Some 31 states plus the District of Columbia have already expanded Medicaid, which broadens coverage to Americans with incomes up to 138% of the poverty level, or about $17,000 for an individual and $35,000 for a family of four.
-Virginia will join the club in 2019, after lawmakers there approved expansion earlier this year.
+Some 31 states plus the District of Columbia have already expanded Medicaid, an Obamacare provision that broadens coverage to Americans with incomes up to 138% of the poverty level, or about $17,000 for an individual and $35,000 for a family of four.
+Virginia will join the club in 2019, after lawmakers there approved the expansion earlier this year.
+The federal government covers at least 90% of the cost.